Cross Curricular & Stem Programs

 Introduced Marine Pests

 Students learn about Tasmania’s unique bioregions and the introduced pest species that have been having a negative impact on these areas.
-We look at the mechanism of arrival for introduced species (such as ballast water and the extension of the East Australian Current).
-We also look at research from IMAS on possibilities for reducing impact of introduced species.
+Includes benthic dredge, and case studies from biosecurity.

 Remotely Operated Underwater Vehicles (ROV) STEM project